Ricardo Munguía (footballer, born 1975): Managerial career

 In 2012, Munguía was named the manager of his former club Albinegros de Orizaba, and left for personal reasons in 2013.

 He returned to the Canadian Soccer League in the summer of 2016 to manage Scarborough SC.
 He led the eastern Toronto club to a playoff berth by finishing third in the league's first division.
 In the postseason, Scarborough was eliminated in the opening round by Hamilton City.

 He is also an academy coach for Cherry Beach Soccer Club.

-Personal
+Personal life

-His father Ricardo Munguía Padilla (also nicknamed Ringo) was also a footballer.
+His father Ricardo Munguía Padilla (also nicknamed Ringo) was a footballer.